-Los Angeles, California – – A class action lawsuit filed on behalf of numerous Medicare Advantage Organizations (MAOs) accuses pharmaceutical manufacturer Mallinckrodt (MNK) of engaging in a scheme to drastically inflate the price and reduce competition for its drug H.P.
+Los Angeles, California – A class-action lawsuit filed on behalf of numerous Medicare Advantage Organizations (MAOs) accuses pharmaceutical manufacturer Mallinckrodt (MNK) of engaging in a scheme to drastically inflate the price and reduce competition for its drug H.P.
 Acthar Gel (Acthar), a drug primarily prescribed for infants with epilepsy.

 Mallinckrodt previously faced similar allegations brought by the Federal Trade Commission (FTC).
-Filed earlier this year, the complaint accused the company with violating federal antitrust laws and illegally maintaining a monopoly for Acthar.
+Filed earlier this year, the complaint accused the company of violating federal antitrust laws and illegally maintaining a monopoly for Acthar.
 Mallinckrodt paid $100 million to settle the charges.

-Attorneys R. Brent Wisner, Michael L. Baum, Adam M. Foster and Pedram Esfandiary of the law firm Baum, Hedlund, Aristei & Goldman filed the class action lawsuit on Oct.
-30, 2017 in U.S. District Court for the Central District of California (Case No. 2:17-cv-07928).
+Attorneys R. Brent Wisner, Michael L. Baum, Adam M. Foster, and Pedram Esfandiary of the law firm Baum Hedlund Aristei & Goldman filed the class action lawsuit on Oct.
+30, 2017, in U.S. District Court for the Central District of California (Case No. 2:17-cv-07928).
 The law firm of Pendley, Baudin & Coffin is also representing the plaintiffs in this case.